PrairieLearn/PrairieLearn/docs/dev-guide.md

 ## Unit tests and integration tests

-- Tests are stored in the `apps/prairielearn/src/tests/` directory..
+- Integration tests are stored in the `apps/prairielearn/src/tests/` directory.
+- Unit tests are typically located next to the file under test, with the filename ending in `.test.ts`.
+For instance, tests for `foo.ts` would be in `foo.test.ts` in the same directory.

 - To run the tests during development, see [Running the test suite](./installingLocal.md#running-the-test-suite).